Colin Ingleby-Mackenzie

 Alexander Colin David Ingleby-Mackenzie (15 September 1933 – 9 March 2006) was an English cricketer, cricket administrator, and businessman.
 Ingleby-Mackenzie played first-class cricket for Hampshire between 1951 and 1966, serving as Hampshire's last amateur captain.
 Through bold captaincy, he led Hampshire to their first County Championship title in 1961.
 An attacking batsman, he scored over 12,000 runs in first-class cricket.
-Following the end of his playing career, which was followed by a period working in the insurance industry, Ingleby-Mackenzie assumed the presidency of the Marylebone Cricket Club (MCC) between 1996 and 1998.
+Following the end of his playing career, thatwas followed by a period working in the insurance industry, Ingleby-Mackenzie assumed the presidency of the Marylebone Cricket Club (MCC) between 1996 and 1998.
 Under his tenure, the MCC underwent an important social reform when its members voted to allow for the admission of female members.
 He later served as president of Hampshire between 2002 and his death, in March 2006.

 Early life

-Ingleby-Mackenzie was the only son of Surgeon Vice-Admiral Sir Alexander Ingleby-Mackenzie and Violetta Longstaffe, Colin Ingleby-Mackenzie was born in Dartmouth on 15 September 1933.
+The only son of Surgeon Vice-Admiral Sir Alexander Ingleby-Mackenzie and Violetta Longstaffe, Colin Ingleby-Mackenzie was born in Dartmouth on 15 September 1933.
 He was educated firstly at Ludgrove School, where the ex-Yorkshire cricketer Alan Barber was headmaster, before attending Eton College.
 There he became keeper of fives, squash, rackets, and the Field Game.
 He additionally played in the Wall Game, football, tennis, and cricket, playing three times in the annual Eton v Harrow cricket match.
 He was also elected President of Pop at Eton.
 It was at the age of 12, whilst batting in the nets, that he was first spotted by Harry Altham.
 As a 16-year-old playing for Hampshire's Second XI, he did enough to convince Hampshire captain and secretary Desmond Eagar that he was future captaincy material himself.

 A year later, in September 1951, he made his debut in first-class cricket for Hampshire against Sussex at Bournemouth in the County Championship, but was dismissed without scoring by Alan Oakman in his debut innings.
 The following season, he made six first-class appearances for Hampshire, playing five County Championship matches, and once against the touring Indians.
 After completing his education at Eton, Ingleby-Mackenzie gained a place at Trinity College, Oxford, but chose not to matriculate.
-Instead, he undertook National Service in 1952 and 1953 with the Royal Navy as a midshipman, which entitled him to play for the Combined Services cricket team in two first-class matches against Warwickshire and the touring Australians, scoring 66 runs in the Combined Services second innings in the latter fixture.
+Instead, he undertook National Service in 1952 and 1953 with the Royal Navy as a midshipman, that entitled him to play for the Combined Services cricket team in two first-class matches against Warwickshire and the touring Australians, scoring 66 runs in the Combined Services second innings in the latter fixture.
 Due to his National Service commitments, he did not play for Hampshire in 1953.